UFO sightings in outer space: Incidents

+One of the astronauts from the STS-80 mission, planetary scientist Tom Jones, proposed a more prosaic explanation that was more congruous with Oberg's, stating that "images of ice particles or man-made debris drifting out of Columbias cargo bay, and floating in the vicinity of the shuttle, likely within a few tens of feet of the orbiter" were responsible.
+In 2026, three photos of an anomalous object from the STS-80 mission were released as part of the ongoing Pentagon UFO files declassification program.
+The photographs appeared to show an angular, unidentified object; however, it is unclear if it was related to the object from the F1 Event, the circular pattern of lights explained by Oberg, some other previously known anomaly from the mission such as the high-speed streaks in apparent retrograde orbit, or something altogether new.
+Upon their release in 2026, officials noted the status of the object in these three recently released photos is currently labeled "unresolved".

+In December 1998, a photo was captured during the STS-88 mission that appeared to show an anomalous object in orbit.
+Considered by some ufologists to be the alleged Black Knight satellite, James Oberg offered an explanation for this apparent anomaly as well.
+He concluded it was space debris, specifically a thermal blanket that was lost during the course of the mission.

 During a 2005 spacewalk outside the International Space Station, astronaut Leroy Chiao reported seeing lights in a formation he described as "in a line" and "almost like an upside-down check mark".
 The incident was promoted as a possible UFO sighting in the television series Are We Alone?.
 Chiao later identified the lights as being from fishing boats "hundreds of miles below".

 In August 2013, astronaut Christopher Cassidy reportedly saw a UFO float past the International Space Station near its Progress 52 cargo ship.
 It was identified by Russian flight controllers as an antenna cover from the Zvezda service module.

-On August 19, 2020, Cosmonaut Ivan Vagner posted a video on Twitter featuring UFOs on a time lapse he recorded of the Aurora Australis.
+On August 19, 2020, Cosmonaut Ivan Vagner posted a video on Twitter featuring UFOs on a time-lapse he recorded of the Aurora Australis.
 Vagner dubbed the objects "space guests" with Roscosmos quote tweeting Vagner to say "An interesting and at the same time mysterious video made by the cosmonaut of Roscosmos Ivan Wagner from the International Space Station."
 Ivan would later post another video clarifying that the UFOs seemed to be satellites.